1967–68 French Rugby Union Championship: Final

-The facts of May 1968 retarded of three weeks of this match.
+The facts of May 1968 delayed of three weeks of this match.

 As consequence, was changed the rules: in case of equity at the end of over time, will be declared champion Lourdes that score 2 tries against none.
 This is also because the national team had to start for the 1968 France rugby union team tour to Nez Zealand.